I don’t get it.

 It is a massive industry and if you haven’t tapped into its potential, I bet you’d love to.
 Be warned though: Google AdWords is simple, but not easy.

-It takes time to master and most companies lose money on it, because they’re not patient enough to get results.
+It takes time to master and most companies lose money on it, because they’re not patient enough to get results from pay-per-click advertising.
 In this guide, I want to help you to start simple.

 Before we begin, promise me that you’ll commit to 3 things: